How to flatter Wide Hips

 If you are overweight...

-Although a straight hip will usually carry weight higher in the midriff, eventually excess may settle on the hips too.
+Although a straight hip will usually carry weight higher in the midriff, eventually excess may settle on the tummy and hips too.

 How to balance wide hips and thighs